MakeSchool-Tutorials/ecommerce-tutorial/P11-Connect-AddToCart-Button-With-Cart/content.md

 >
 > More info on how to add an [Event listener](https://www.w3schools.com/jsref/met_element_addeventlistener.asp)

-We’ll add an event listener for each button, to listen to a click event.
+We'll add an event listener for each button, to listen to a click event.

 The event listener takes 2 parameters: